-She grew up in Bisbee, where we lived for a while, so her Joanna Brady series about the first woman sheriff of Cochise County was especially captivating.
-I would walk to the historic library above the post office, check out the next book in her series, walk home, read it, and repeat the process.
+She grew up in Bisbee, Az, where we lived for a while, so her Joanna Brady series about the first woman sheriff of Cochise County was especially captivating.
+I walked to the historic Copper Queen Library above the post office, checked out the next book in her series, walked home, read it, and repeated the process.

 For three years, I also attended many of her sessions at the Tucson Festival of Books.
-Being in her presence, I regressed to an awestruck child, trying to capture her every word.
+Being in Jance’s presence, I regressed to an awestruck child, trying to capture her every word.

 I once described her as eccentric and entertaining.
-She is tall and thin, and the first time I saw her, she sported a broad brimmed red hat.
+She is tall and thin, and the first time I saw her, she sported a broad-brimmed red hat.
 Her hair is mostly white, and at times she can have sun and reading glasses pushed on top of her head at the same time.
-She drops her cell phone in her bra, and doesn’t appear to dote over her hair, shop for high fashion, or wear makeup.
+She drops her cell phone into her bra, and doesn’t appear to dote over her hair, shop for high fashion, or wear makeup.

 Add authentic to my new description of J.A.
 Jance.